CHRS Knowledge Base

 11Distribution Override Online Page (after CSULCD40)

-Expand or collapse content For Additional Pay and Time & Labor entries, where an account code override exists, when and where does the LCD process look for account code?
+For Additional Pay and Time & Labor entries, where an account code override exists, when and where does the LCD process look for account code?
 Does the entry have to exist on a specific table, other than ps_tl_payable_time, ps_tl_rptd_time, or ps_addl_pay_data?

 Time & Labor entries come in via the TL_PAYABLE_TIME record.
 The campus then must run the CSU TL Earnings Distribution process (CSUTL09A.SQR) for that data to get populated into the CSU_TL_ERN_DIST record.
 From there, Paycheck Create program (CSULCD20.SQR) picks up the Combo Code from the CSU_TL_ERN_DIST record.
 For Additional Pay, that gets entered on the Additional Pay page into the ADDL_PAY_DATA record, which should also get picked up in the Paycheck Create program (CSULCD20.SQR).